lawtonan/CIS343/Project5/README.md

-Welcome to this project/homwork.
-I'm trying to get better at labelling my git stuff so there you go.
+Welcome to this project/homework.
+I'm trying to get better at labelling my git code.
+So here's some simple README's.